 My advice if someone lives in an area, they have family in the area, they have kids in the area.
-They absolutely cannot move after the contract ends since they will have to also think about things related to moving – like schooling of the kids, or the job of your wife, of if they are also running a business.
+They absolutely cannot move after the contract ends since they will have to also think about things related to moving – like the schooling of the kids, or your wife’s job, or if they are also running a business.
 Sometimes, the non-compete could be the most important thing in a contract.
-A non-compete says you cannot practice for a period of time within a specific area.
+A non-compete says you cannot practice within a specific area for a period.

 Employer Practice Negotiations

 You could either find someone who has access to those numbers and try to get them.
 Or if you kind of Google around on the internet, sometimes you can find them, the average, our view production, average compensation.
 It is broken down into areas of the country.
 I honestly don’t think those are accurate when it comes to determining exactly how much in what part of the country.
-There’s just kind of a feel for what is someone getting in this area, but then you also have to take into account all the other things I just said.
-If someone has a base that’s $10,000 less, but employers will not make you pay for tail insurance, or the non-compete is extraordinarily small, well, that’s worth way more than $10,000 in some instances.
-That is kind of a few factors during contract negotiation to think about.
+There’s just a feel for what someone is getting in this area, but then you also have to consider all the other things I just said.
+If someone has a base that’s $10,000 less, but employers will not make you pay for tail insurance, or the non-compete is extraordinarily small, that’s worth way more than $10,000 in some instances.
+That are kind of a few factors during contract negotiation to think about.

 Physician Employment Contracts